 Also taking the stage of Survival Day will be Miss Hood, described by JJJ as the femme fatale of Melbourne’s Aboriginal Hip Hop, Chachi, a Melbourne Soul-Pop artist, the Legendary Joe Geia from Northern Queensland, and Gnarnayarrahe Waitiarie (Uncle Joey) who will perform a Didgeridoo meditation.
 There will also be traditional dancing and engaging speakers, all hosted again by the fabulous MC Leila Gurruwiwi of the Marngrook Footy Show.

-The Welcome to Country and smoking ceremony will be led by Wurundjeri elder and educator, Uncle Bill Nicholson followed by traditional dances where the audience is invited to join in.
+The Welcome to Country and smoking ceremony will be led by Wurundjeri elder and educator, Uncle Bill Nicholson, followed by traditional dances performed by ‘Alinta’ where the audience will be invited to join in.